Expertlink/ps-pattern-library/source/patterns/README.md

 * `description`: Documentation/notes to render with the template in the pattern library (TODO markdown support).
 * `showSource`: Render syntax-highlighted source (default `true`).
 Set to `false` to hide source for a pattern.
 * `showHeader`: Render the pattern's name and description (default `true`).
 Set to `false` to hide the name and description for a given pattern.
+* `isPattern`: (default `true`).
+When set to `false`, the contents of the template will not be "wrapped" in as much pattern-like layout by the `_PATTERN.template` wrapper.
+Useful for the "welcome" message (see below) and any time you want to include content that isn't really a "pattern" in index pages.

 #### Example